Douglas1337/audio-cutter/README.md

 This program works was only teste in Linux Operational Systems, but I think this works fine in Windows OS.

-PROBABLY YOU NEED TO INSTALL ffmpeg in our system: "pip install ffmpeg" to this program works fine!
+PROBABLY YOU NEED TO INSTALL ffmpeg in our system: "sudo apt install ffmpeg" to this program works fine!